Error-331/code_tests/docs/bible/links.md

 Remembrance - October 10 (If we return to the Lord and obey his law of love, we will awake from the slumber of indifference);

-Walk in His Ways - October 11 (As we remain open to the Lord, connected to him through spirit-to-Spirit fellowship, we are enriched by the gratitude flowing freely.);
+Walk in His Ways - October 11 (As we remain open to the Lord, connected to him through spirit-to-Spirit fellowship, we are enriched by the gratitude flowing freely);

+Thankful Prayers - October 12 (We can use the anxiety that crops up in our hearts and thoughts as fuel for our prayer lives; Every time you feel your heart flutter with uncertainty today, pray);

 ## Gods help